 Snæfellsjökull is a 700,000-year-old stratovolcano with a glacier covering its summit in western Iceland.
 The mountain is one of the most famous sites of Iceland, primarily due to the novel Journey to the Center of the Earth by Jules Verne, in which the protagonists find the entrance to a passage leading to the center of the earth on Snæfellsjökull.
 This perfect snow-capped volcanic cone now boasts a ski tow and snowmobile tours to its 1,446m summit crater.
 In and around its national park you can hike along cliffs of jointed basalt columns, past sea stacks, craters and plenty of rugged lava.

-See Trolls and Puffins
+6. See Trolls and Puffins

 Reynisfjall is a mountain west of the village Vik.
 The south and west side of the mountain features fascinating columnar basalt and two caves.
 The plant Garden Angelica grows in the steep cliffs, numerous Puffins and Fulmars breed here.
 The trolls at Reynisdrangar are 66 meters high rock pillars that jot out of the ocean south of Mt.
 Reynisfjall.
-The pillars are best viewed from Vik, but it is also possible to view them from the west site.
+The pillars are best viewed from Vik, but it is also possible to view them from the west side.
 The driving distance from Vik around the mountain Reynisfjall to the west is about 6 miles from the Ring road.

-Make some friends
+7. Make some friends

-Icelandic horses are the most friendliest and stylish horses in the world!
+Icelandic horses are the friendliest and stylish horses in the world!
 There’s always a herd of free-running horses or sheep that you will see while driving around the island.
 Pull over to the side of the road if you spot these beautiful creatures and spend some time making friends.
 They are absolutely adorable and pose well for the camera too.

-Visit North Iceland to watch whales and more
+8. Visit North Iceland to watch whales

 Many towns of the North are dedicated to marine life.
 The Húsavík Whale Museum and the Seal Center in Hvammstangi are two options for visitors.
 Close by in the northern reaches of the Vatnajökull National Park is the impressive Ásbyrgi Canyon, as well as the Dettifoss Waterfall—the most powerful in Europe.
-The nearby Lake Mývatn and its surrounding wetlands has an exceptional variety of waterbirds and rock formations.
+The nearby Lake Mývatn and its surrounding wetlands have an exceptional variety of waterbirds and rock formations.

-See the dancing Aurora Borealis
+9. See the dancing Aurora Borealis

 From late August to March the dancing Northern Lights can be seen in Iceland.
 This celestial light show needs a clear, dark sky away from light sources.
 The solar particles that collide with the earth’s atmosphere work in cycles, so you have to check the forecast and allow plenty of time and be patient.
 We were there in summer and didn’t get to see the Northern Lights and hoping to make it back soon.

-Relax in the blue lagoon
+10. Relax in the blue lagoon

-Another experience you shouldn’t miss is tasting tomatoes in Friðheimar Farm and Icelandi Skyr.
+Another experience you shouldn’t miss is tasting tomatoes in Friðheimar Farm and Icelandic Skyr.
 Skyr – made of pasteurized skimmed milk and a bacteria culture similar to yogurt, skyr is rich creamy.
 You can see our itinerary for more ideas to plan your Easy Adventure to Iceland!

 Where to Stay in Iceland

 We spent 2 nights in Reykjavik at Hotel Holt located right in the heart of the city, we walked to cafes and Laugavegur shopping Street shopping area nearby.
 Iceland has a very strong coffee culture and some amazing coffee shops.
-It was a nice, small hotel in residential neighborhood just few blocks away from shops and cafes.
-It was nicely decorated hotel with old architecture and a lovely sitting and excellent buffet breakfast and evening happy hour.
-We even had a view of Hallgrimskirkja church from our room.
+It was a nice, small hotel in a residential neighborhood just a few blocks away from shops and cafes.
+It was a nicely decorated hotel with old architecture and a lovely setting and excellent buffet breakfast and evening happy hour.
+We even had a view of the Hallgrimskirkja church from our room.